jrcichra/rpi-zfs-root/README.md

 ^^^ you'll need to put in -f somewhere in the zpool command to force overwriting that dummy ext4 partition.
 I'll let you put that in because the above command is indeed destructive with -f.
 Make sure you're on the right Pi, and mmcblk0p3 is really the extra parition.

+#### If you're a ZFS veteran, you should be able to customize your dataset and mounts (i.e different dataset for var, home, usr, etc).
+I'll likely try this in a later deployment.

 The second command is creating our root dataset, hence we tell it to mount at /.

 Continuing with the guide, I ran this apt install: `sudo apt-get install pv di dialog` to get some insight into the next tar copy.